hirosystems/chainhook/automate/readme.md

 ### Run script
 1. Go to the root of the project and do `npm install`.
 Make sure you have satisfied the above Prerequisites.
 2. Start ngrok using the command `ngrok http 3006`.
-Once it starts, provide the ngrok URL in the `.env` file for `DOMAIN_URL`.
-This is required to post the result for the http predicates.
+Once it starts, copy the ngrok URL into the `.env` file for `DOMAIN_URL`.
+This is required to post the result for the http predicates example of the ngrok URL https://1f67-37-19-198-81.ngrok.io/.
 You can check the ngrok requests at `localhost:4040`
 3. Run all the predicates:
     ```sh
     $ npm run predicates